hunyadi/md2conf/CONTRIBUTING.md

 4. If you've added code that should be tested, add tests to either `tests` or `integration_tests` directory.
    Note: The directory `integration_tests` assumes you have an active Confluence instance to run those against.

+#### Test Organization

+- `tests/`: Unit tests that run without external dependencies.
+- `tests/source/`: Markdown files with hardcoded Confluence page IDs used exclusively for unit tests (e.g., testing front-matter and HTML comment parsing).
+These files should *not* be used by integration tests.
+- `tests/target/`: Confluence Storage Format (XHTML) files used as reference to compare against.
+- `sample/`: Sample Markdown files used by integration tests.
+These should *not* contain hardcoded `confluence-page-id` comments or `page_id` front-matter properties, as integration tests dynamically create and manage pages.
+- `integration_tests/`: Tests that interact with a live Confluence instance.

 ### Running unit tests

 ```